neophob/PixelController/README.md

 * Native Java: the default frontend is started when PixelController starts.
 * PixConCli: Command Line Interface for PixelController, works also remote.
 The CLI tool is called `PixConCli.cmd` on Windows and `PixConCli.sh` on Linux/OSX.
 * PureData: PureData frontend (http://puredata.info/ download the extended Version), very flexible, extensible (OSC, MIDI).
-The PureData file is called `PixelController.pd`.
+The PureData file is called `PixelController.pd`. (*deprecated*)
+* OSC: Create your own interfaces, for example with the great TouchOSC application.

 ##INTERFACES
 * OSC interface, default listening port 9876.
 Processing examples included how to communicate with PixelController via OSC protocol